harshalranjhani/genie/README.md

 1. Do not forget to run the `init` command before running any other command

-2. The `generate` command currently only works on local and not on the build, i am working on a fix.
+2. The `generate` command with Gemini Engine currently only works on local and not on the build, i am working on a fix.
+It works on the build directly with the GPT engine.

 3. Make sure you provide a valid **ignorelist.txt** file path when you `init` the app.
 This file is like `.gitignore` and contains the files that you want to ignore when passing prompts to the model.
 This is done to make sure to stay within the model token limits.